brickcap/openresty_examples/book.md

 configuration files or with the lua code in various *by_lua_directives.
 Therefore structuring openresty applications involves organizing the nginx's configuration files and organizing the lua code.
-I have not come upon any guideline that lays down the principle for doing this so I am just going to write on how I structure my code for openresty applications.
+I have not come upon any guideline that lays down the principle for doing this so I am just going to write down how I structure my code for openresty applications.
 Maybe that will help you....

 **nginx configuration files**